ddworksAt/oxygencs-grp1-eq4/.github/pull_request_template.md

 Closes #

-### Do not forget to add everyone as reviewers and assignees, and add the label, the project and the milestone.
+### Do not forget to add everyone as reviewers and assignees, as well as add the label, the project and the milestone.